sandialabs/slycat/docs/create-timeseries.rst

 Generate Timeseries Data
 ------------------------

-* For this example we'll ssh into the Slycat server, where the scripts to be run are located.
+* For this example we'll ssh into the Slycat Docker container, where the scripts to be run are already installed.
 Normally, you would run these scripts on the system where your data was located::

   $ ssh slycat@<docker host ip> -p2222